Neymar double as Barca's rampant strikers sink Sociedad

 | BARCELONA

-BARCELONA A Neymar double, a spectacular volley from Luis Suarez and a goal for Lionel Messi saw Barcelona's unstoppable strike force sweep aside Real Sociedad 4-0 on Saturday and extend their lead at the top of La Liga to seven points.
+BARCELONA A Neymar double, a spectacular volley from Luis Suarez and a goal for Lionel Messi saw top of the table Barcelona's unstoppable strike force sweep aside Real Sociedad 4-0 in La Liga on Saturday.

+An early goal from the in-form Antoine Griezmann gave Atletico Madrid a 1-0 victory over Espanyol that keeps them four points behind Barca while Celta Vigo are behind Real Madrid on goal difference in fourth after a late Nolito goal gave them a 2-1 win at home to Sporting Gijon.

+Substitute Carlos Castro drew Sporting level after Fabian Orellana's opener, but in a stroke of fortune five minutes from time, a clearance from keeper Ivan Cuellar rebounded off Nolito and into the goal.

 Neymar slotted home a Dani Alves cross after 22 minutes and Alves was again the provider for Suarez who acrobatically beat Real keeper Geronimo Rulli before halftime to take his tally to 11 goals in seven games.